 Ushers will guide you to the front where a priest will serve you a piece of bread.
 A second minister will follow with a chalice of wine.
-If you wish to receive the wine, kindly guide the chalice to your lips, or you may hand your bread to minister who will dip (intinct) the bread into the wine and hand it back to you.
+If you wish to receive the wine, kindly guide the chalice to your lips, or you may hand your bread to minister who will dip (intinct) the bread into the wine and place it on your tongue.

 After receiving the bread, and the wine, it is customary to say "Amen."
-You may see people make the sign of the cross across their face and chest as a reminder of the power of Jesus' personal sacrifice for them.
+Before returning to their seats, many choose to make the sign of the cross as a reminder of Jesus' personal sacrifice for them.